W0lfwang/FNV_vscode_syntax/README.md

 Make sure you  have Node.js (which includes npm - Node Package Manager) installed on your computer.
 You can download the latest version from the official [Node.js website](https://nodejs.org/).

 ### 2. Pack the Extension:
+`package.json` takes care of the name and version of the final vsix file, so this kind of modification goes there.

 To package your extension into a .vsix file, you can use the vsce tool.
 If you haven't installed it yet, you can do so by running:
 ```
 npm install -g vsce